Sensory Processing Disorder UK

 First of all I am no expert on Sensory Processing Disorder.
 In fact the term was never mentioned when I took my Bsc (Hons) Psychology degree over a decade ago.
 What I am is a mother who is passionate at understanding her child(ren) and finding the best ways I can support them.
-My son (The Sensory Seeker) is now 6 years old and through the right support has come on in leaps and bounds.
+My son (The Sensory Seeker) is now 6 years old (this was published in May 2015) and through the right support has come on in leaps and bounds.

 What Support is there for Sensory Processing Disorder in the UK?